 - 1 cup mayo I used Hellman's Vegan Mayo

-- 1-2 tbsp white vinegar start with one tbsp. and add more if you want a more acidic dressing
+- 1-2 tablespoon white vinegar start with one tbsp. and add more if you want a more acidic dressing

 - ½ cup shredded parmesan